What’s common between shoppers longingly staring at storefront windows and those signing up for multiple demos and

 - Why should they choose you

 To increase your chances of authorization, you should have a clear idea about the timeframes and paperwork that go into the prospect’s decision-making process to avoid unnecessary delays.
 The point of contact is the ideal persona to address any queries about the process like:

 - What are the processes you carry out before authorization?

-- What is the approximate time taken to carry out the decision process?
+- What is the approximate time you take to carry out the decision process?

 - By when can the sales process go into paperwork?

 - What type of paperwork do you need?

 - Who is responsible for finalizing the decision?

 Your goal should be to know their decision process inside out so that you can do everything in your power to be confirmed as the vendor of choice (VOC).

 You can’t be firefighting where there are no flames.

 You will have done some research about the prospect’s problems.
 When you start talking to them, find out more about the pain points that your product can alleviate.

 Identifying pain points is like detective work and a doctor’s diagnosis rolled into one.
 You ask questions during your investigation and then determine the problem.
 The most insightful diagnosis comes from a combination of product knowledge and customer knowledge.

 - What are your future expectations and what is holding you back?

-- Who benefits most from having these problems removed?
+- Who benefits most when you remove all these problems?

 - Is your company suffering financially because of these problems?

 - Have you tried any other solution?
 Why did they not work for you?

-- If you were given a limitless budget, what problems would you solve on priority?
+- If you have a limitless budget, what problems would you solve on priority?

 - What is your customer journey like?